Why OpenXLIFF?

 Requirements

-- JDK 21 or newer is required for compiling OpenXLIFF Filters.
+- JDK 21 or newer is required for compiling OpenXLIFF.

 - Apache Gradle 9.0 or newer is required for building.